scg-unibe-ch/ese2017-team5/doc/srs.md

 #### Viewing pending orders

-I want to be able to view all pending orders - that is, orders in which not all items have been fulfilled.
+As a logistics manager, I want to be able to view all orders where there are non-fulfilled items, so I can plan tours.

 ### Tours

 #### Creating new tours

-I want to be able to schedule a tour, consisting of multiple items which are to be delivered.
+As a logistics manager, I want to create new delivery tours, consisting of multiple items which to deliver.

-For each such tour, I want to specify the estimated fulfillment time.
+When creating a new tour, I want to be able to select all items which were not delivered yet, or for which delivery failed.

-#### Starting tour
+#### Starting & ending tour

-When starting the tour, I want to be able to update the system accordingly.
+As a driver, I want to update the system when I start and end the tour.

 #### Tracking items during tour

+As a driver I want to be able to update - for each item - whether I was able to deliver the item or not.
-When having delivered - or having failed to deliver - an item, I want to be able to update this information via my mobile phone.
+If delivery failed, I want to be able to indicate exactly why it failed.

 #### Tracking of fulfillment time

-The system should automatically track how long it took to complete a tour.
-That is, the time between the driver starting the tour, and the final item being delivered.
+As a logistics manager I want the system to automatically track how long each tour took.
+That is, the time between the driver starting, and ending, the tour.

 ### Reporting

-I want to be able to generate a report which compares - for each tour - the estimated vs the actual fulfillment time.
+As a logistics manager I want to be able to compare the estimated with the actual duration of a tour, in order to investigate outliers.

 ## User Characteristics